Table of contents

 Position-based (U-shaped) attribution

-Position-based attribution, also known as U-shaped attribution, typically assigns 40% of the credit to both the first and last touchpoints, with the remaining 20% distributed among the middle interactions.
-This model recognizes the special importance of the introduction and closing touchpoints while still acknowledging the contribution of nurturing interactions.
+Position-based attribution, also known as U-shaped attribution, typically assigns 40% of the credit to both the first and last touchpoints.
+The remaining 20% distributed among the middle interactions.

 How it works: For a customer with five touchpoints, the first and last would each receive 40% of the credit, while the three middle touchpoints would each receive approximately 6.7% of the credit.